gardener/gardener/docs/concepts/openidconnect-presets.md

 Gardener provides an admission controller (ClusterOpenIDConnectPreset) which, when enabled, applies ClusterOpenIDConnectPresets to incoming `Shoot` creation requests.
 When a `Shoot` creation request occurs, the system does the following:

 - Retrieve all ClusterOpenIDConnectPresets available.
-- Check if the project label selector of any ClusterOpenIDConnectPreset matches the labels of the `Project` in which the `Shoot` is beign created.
+- Check if the project label selector of any ClusterOpenIDConnectPreset matches the labels of the `Project` in which the `Shoot` is being  created.
 - Check if the shoot label selectors of any ClusterOpenIDConnectPreset matches the labels on the `Shoot` being created.
 - If multiple presets are matched then only one is chosen and results are sorted based on:

   1. `.spec.weight` value.
   1. lexicographically ordering their names ( e.g. `002preset` > `001preset` )

-- If the `Shoot` already has a `.spec.kubernetes.kubeAPIServer.oidcConfig` then no mutation occures.
+- If the `Shoot` already has a `.spec.kubernetes.kubeAPIServer.oidcConfig` then no mutation occurs.

-> Note: Due to the previous requirement if a `Shoot` is matched by both `OpenIDConnectPreset` and `ClusterOpenIDConnectPreset` then `OpenIDConnectPreset` takes precidence over `ClusterOpenIDConnectPreset`.
+> Note: Due to the previous requirement if a `Shoot` is matched by both `OpenIDConnectPreset` and `ClusterOpenIDConnectPreset` then `OpenIDConnectPreset` takes precedence over `ClusterOpenIDConnectPreset`.

 ### Simple ClusterOpenIDConnectPreset example

-This is a siople example to show how a `Shoot` is modified by the ClusterOpenIDConnectPreset
+This is a simple example to show how a `Shoot` is modified by the ClusterOpenIDConnectPreset

 ```yaml
 apiVersion: settings.gardener.cloud/v1alpha1